-Contact Dr. Arcila Moon directly to see if this life changing treatment is for you or to schedule your consultation and treatment session at (904) 580-6PRP (6777)
+Contact Dr. Arcila Moon directly to see if this life changing treatment is for you or to schedule your consultation and treatment session at (904) 580-6777.

-Also this procedure is cautioned in patients with medical diagnosis such as platelet dysfunction syndromes, thrombocytopenias, hypofibrinogenaemia, hemodynamic instability, sepsis, acute and chronic Infections, chronic liver disease, anti-coagulation therapy, chronic skin diseases or cancer, metabolic and systemic disorders.
+Also this procedure is cautioned in patients with medical diagnosis such as platelet dysfunction syndromes, thrombocytopenia, hypofibrinogenaemia, hemodynamic instability, sepsis, acute and chronic infections, chronic liver disease, anti-coagulation therapy, chronic skin diseases or cancer, and metabolic and systemic disorders.

-You should not have a PRP injection if you have used non-steroidal anti-inflammatory medications (NSAID’s – examples include Ibuprofen (Advil), Diclofenac (Voltaren), Meloxicam (Mobic), etc in the 7-10 days leading up to your appointment.
-If you are considering having this injection, please switch to another painkiller such as paracetamol or tylenol for other options, check with your local doctor.
+You should further not have a PRP injection if you have used non-steroidal anti-inflammatory medications (NSAIDs) in the 7-10 days leading up to your appointment.
+Examples include ibuprofen (Advil), diclofenac (Voltaren), meloxicam (Mobic), etc. If you are considering having this injection, please switch to another painkiller such as paracetamol or acetaminophen.
+Dr. Moon can suggest other options when you give her a call.